-According to a 2006 report by the Parliamentary Assembly Committee on Culture, Science and Education in France, “[B]ilingual education based on the mother tongue is the basis for long-term success.”
+A 2006 report by the Parliamentary Assembly Committee on Culture, Science, and Education in France states, “[B]ilingual education based on the mother tongue is the basis for long-term success.”
 Citing many of the known and accepted benefits of bilingualism and biliteracy, the Committee makes the case that bilingual education should be supported whenever possible to help minorities retain their native language and increase their potential for higher levels of academic achievement in the process.

-Concerns that children who grow up with two languages will either fall behind academically because of it, or are at risk of not mastering either language well, have largely been disproved by research, the committee stated.
-The language, which is the vehicle of instruction, has a crucial role in that command of it is the key to classroom communication and pupils’ knowledge acquisition.
+Concerns that children who grow up with two languages will either fall behind academically because of it or are at risk of not mastering either language well have largely been disproved by research, the Committee stated.
+Language, which is the vehicle of instruction, has a crucial role in that command of it is the key to classroom communication and pupils’ knowledge acquisition.
 A great deal of research has confirmed that types of education based on the mother tongue significantly increase the chances of educational success and give better results,” they concluded in their report.

 What is Bilingual Education?